WHAT IS A FARMERS’ MARKET?

-Books by the farmer or complementary to a sellers' product range.
+Books by the farmer or complementary to a seller’s product range.

-Any hand-made or commercially manufactured non-edible product that includes but is not limited to textiles, ceramics, glassware, leather, wax-ware, polymer, wooden, metal, and plant origin items.
+A hand-made or commercially manufactured non-edible product that includes but is not limited to textiles, ceramics, glassware, leather, wax-ware, polymer, wooden, metal, and plant origin items.

 Raw meat, bones for pet animals are permitted but manufactured pet foods are not permitted.